fairhopeweb/xero-sweet-git/README.md

 -> Performance issues :

 > This rice as with all rices is not recommended to be used on lower-end hardware. iGPUs and less than 4GB RAM will result in sluggish and sometimes laggy behaviour.
+It's all due to Latte-Dock it's a memory hog, especially when using it way I do in my rices (sometimes 3 latte panels one dock).
 You've been warned.
 If you still insist on installing on lower-end systems, don't come to me asking for help..

 ![XeroSweet](https://i.imgur.com/qRm0ooD.jpg)